2023

 Ithaca, NY - June 2018

-The Equus Projects has been invited to create a project in rural Western New York with New York State Dance Force Producer Jim Self, in collaboration with Theater Director and equestrian Norman Johnson.
+A collaboration with Ithaca Producer Jim Self and Theater Director and equestrian Norman Johnson.
 The multi-stage project will begin creation process in 2019.
-June 24-26th, dancers spent round pen time exploring kinetic dialogues with Norm's horses, taught a master class for Ithaca area dancers and presented an informal lecture demonstration performance with horses.
+June 24-26th, dancers spent round pen time exploring kinetic dialogues with Norm's horses, taught a master class for Ithaca area dancers and presented a lecture demonstration performance with horses.

 Buffalo, NY